garden-io/garden/docs/reference/commands.md

     # Garden will therefore not stage the build for local modules.
 This means that include/exclude filters
     # and ignore files are not applied to local modules, except to calculate the module/action versions.
     #
-    # If you use use `build.dependencies[].copy` for one or more build dependencies of this module, the copied files
+    # If you use `build.dependencies[].copy` for one or more build dependencies of this module, the copied files
     # will be copied to the module source directory (instead of the build directory, as is the default case when
     # `local = false`).
     #